trstlabs/intento-integration-hub/tokenstream.fun/README.md

 1. **Direct from your wallet** using `authz` grants.
 2. **Via Intento chain** using **packet-forward middleware (PFM)**.

-In both cases, trades route through [Skip\:Go](https://skip.build) contracts on DEXes like Osmosis, leveraging IBC hooks and standardized execution paths.
+In both cases, trades route through [Skip:Go](https://skip.build) contracts on DEXes like Osmosis, leveraging IBC hooks and standardized execution paths.
 This gives you flexibility in timing and control while keeping execution decentralized and programmable.

-## Streaming Modes
+## Streaming Styles

 There are two **streaming styles** you can pick from: